sgsen/sgsen.github.io/_posts/2006-04-21-Notes-Munger-HumanMisjudgement.md

-### Notes on The Psychology of Human Misjudgment
+---
+layout: post
+title: "Notes on Charlie Munger/Human Misjudgment"
+date: 2006-04-21
+categories: lecture_notes
+location: Pimmit
+---

- Speech given by Charlie Munger of Berkshire Hathaway to Harvard Law School
+*Speech given by Charlie Munger of Berkshire Hathaway to Harvard Law School*

  I find human psychology fascinating.
 Perhaps the most interesting subject of all.
 What does sociology, philosophy, government, economics, etc have in common if not a base in human psychology.
 I am amazed how often this crucial subject is ignored by the other subjects.
 I have written previously that the question of greatest importance to me right now is the age old question of "what constitutes the ideal life."
 More essentially: how should one live?
 I have put some significant quantity of thought into this question and I find that there are really two sets of answers.
 One is from the religion/moral/justice/parental angle which essentially tries to guide our behavior towards the ideal.
 Then there is the actual way people do things which I find is the realm of economics and germane to this essay, psychology.